Walls of Lima: History

 The old wall was built around the city to protect it from pirates attacks and other enemies of the Spanish crown in the 17th century.
-The wall had 10 exit and entry gates: Martinete, Maravillas, Barbones, Cocharcas, Santa Catalina, Guadalupe, Juan Simón, San Jacinto, Callao, Monserrate and the gate of la Guía en el Barrio de San Lázaro (now the Rímac district).
+The wall had 10 exit and entry gates: Martinete, Maravillas, Barbones, Cocharcas, Santa Catalina, Guadalupe, Juan Simón, San Jacinto, Callao, Monserrate and the gate of la Guía in the Barrio de San Lázaro.

 As part of urban expansion programs and construction of new avenues, the wall was demolished in 1868 under José Balta's government.
 The wall never served the purpose for which it was built, to the point that Raúl Porras Barrenechea mentioned that "it died a virgin of gunpowder."

 Current status

-Part of the sea wall has been restored at the back of the Church of San Francisco, near the Government Palace, which has created a public space named Parque de la Muralla (The Wall Park).
+Part of the sea wall has been restored at the back of the Church of San Francisco, near the Government Palace, which has created a public space named Parque de la Muralla (Park of the Wall).
 In this park, the remnants of the foundations that had been the seawall are visible, which was done by the Franciscans in 1610.
 The aforementioned park has a restaurant and a shop selling hand-made items from different areas of the country.
-The park contains a statue of Francisco Pizarro, which used to be in the "Plaza Perú," located next to the Government Palace.
+The park contains a statue of Francisco Pizarro, which used to be in the "Plaza Pizarro," located next to the Government Palace.
 There is also a museum exhibiting archaeological pieces found in the area.

 Construction of an expressway on Grau Avenue uncovered some of the wall's remains.

 In Barrios Altos, the remains of the walls near the Plazuela del Cercado is in good condition.
 The camal de Conchucos, which was the bastion of Santa Lucía, one of the surveillance points of the wall, is now a sports complex.

 The wall was not a paragon of beauty.
 Except for the portals of Maravillas (1807) in the Barrios Altos and El Callao, the other gates, as told by the painter Juan Manuel Ugarte, "had no great artistic appeal.
 It is one of the most important tourist attractions, besides the houses, among others.